superrnovae/ryzentosh/README.md

 ## How to use

-This repository is primarily meant to be used as a reference.
-It is advised to [**follow the official guide**](https://dortania.github.io/OpenCore-Install-Guide/), that in details explains the process of creating a bootable USB to installing macOS and finally fixing issues that have occurred during or post-install phase.
+This repository is meant to be used as a reference.
+I recommend you [**follow the official guide**](https://dortania.github.io/OpenCore-Install-Guide/), that in details explains the process of creating a bootable USB to installing macOS and finally fixing issues that have occurred during install or post-install phase.

-In case one may not want to spend time following the guide, one may proceed as follows:
+In case you don't have time to read the docs, proceed as follows:

   1. [**Create bootable USB**](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/).
   2. Clone this repository, copy and paste "EFI" directory onto your USB drive.